StefanBregenzer/IXD/Task_02/task02.md

   the reject rates (Ausschuss),
   costs for wearing parts (Kosten für Verschleißteile) and sickness notifications of employees.
   We get this data from all three plants every day at 10:00 p.m.
-(Note: screen resolution: FullHD)</code>
+(Note: screen resolution: FullHD)
   <br>
   <br>